You’re 35 weeks pregnant!

-Thi is very likely interrupting your sleep, assuming you’re getting any between the pregnancy insomnia and restless legs.
+Needing to wee often is probably interrupting your sleep – assuming you’re getting any between the pregnancy insomnia and restless legs.

-Restless legs are one of the most irritating pregnancy symptoms because it only seems to happen when you’re lying down, trying to sleep.
+Restless leg syndrome is one of the most irritating pregnancy symptoms because it happens when you’re lying down, trying to sleep (remember sleep?!).

-If insomnia and restless legs are a problem, you could try using your intake of magnesium and potassium.
+If you have trouble sleeping and restless legs are a problem, take a magnesium and potassium supplement.

-Including foods such as bananas, dried fruit, nuts, and avocado can also up your intake of these minerals.
+If you include foods such as bananas, dried fruit, nuts, and avocado, you can also increase your intake of these minerals.